phalcon-orphanage/docs/en/reference/tutorial-invo.rst

         return $dispatcher;
     });

 We now have total control over the Dispatcher used in the application.
-Many components in the framework launch events that allow us to modify the internal flow of operation.
+Many components in the framework trigger events that allow us to modify their internal flow of operation.
 As the dependency Injector component acts as glue for components, a new component called :doc:`EventsManager <events>` aids us to intercept the events produced by a component routing the events to listeners.